 Renting a Flat or Apartment

 If you want to live in your own apartment you need to rent it.
 Renting in Leipzig is, however, a bit different then in other countries.
-Most flat do not come with furniture.
+Most flats do not come with furniture, which means that you have to buy furniture, sometimes even a kitchen.
 So you have to buy all the furniture, in some even a kitchen.
-So you have to have handyman skills to be able to install lamps and build up your own furniture.
+This also implies, that you have to have handyman skills to be able to install lamps and build up your own furniture.

 You also need to ask your landlord for the minimum length of lease, many landlords have a minimum lease of one or even two years.

 Links were you could find flats to rent: